markjrieke/statistical-rethinking/07-Ulysses Compass/chapter_7_notes.md

     predictions but won’t tell us about the consequences of an intervention.
 We need to be clear about the goal of the model.
 -   Instead of model selection, we’ll focus on *model comparison*.

+### 7.5.1 Model mis-selection

+-   A good PSIS or WAIC score does not in general indicate a good causal model!
+-   Considering the plant growing example from chapter 6, WAIC will give the best score to the model that accidentally includes a *post-treatment* variable!
+-   This is because WAIC’s goal is to measure predictive accuracy
+-   Since we simulated the data, we can see from the plot on 228 that including the treatment doesn’t make predictions way better.
+This is because a variable can be causally related to the outcome, but have little relative impact on it.